giauphan/GoutteFacade/README.md

         /*
          * Package Service Providers...
          */
-        Weidner\Goutte\GoutteServiceProvider::class, // [1] This will register the Package in the laravel echo system
+        giauphan\Goutte\GoutteServiceProvider::class, // [1] This will register the Package in the laravel echo system

         /*
          * Application Service Providers...